It normally indicates the present of another condition, usually an infection.

 |Armpit||97.6°F (36.4°C)||99.0°F (37.2°C)|

-Although a fever is easy to measure, it can be difficult to determine its cause.
+A fever is easy to measure, but it can be difficult to determine its cause.
 A doctor will ask about other symptoms, medications, recent travels, and other infection risks in order to diagnose what the cause might be.
 Any underlying cause that needs treatment can then be dealt with.